 The land on which Lords Estate is situated was donated for the church in the 1800s by the pioneering Pearce family who settled in the Seven Hills – Kings Langley area.
 Even today, several church groups meet regularly in the chapel, so please contact us for details if you would like to attend a Presbyterian service, a Pentecostal service, or a Latin Mass.

 In 1863 a small Gothic-style hall was built on the site, consisting of brick walls and a corrugated iron roof.
 The hall was used both as a school and a church for services until 1880.

 The beautiful historic patina has been preserved on the outside walls, but inside a blank canvas awaits.
-Freshly lime-washed walls, original timber floors and the magnificent cedar arches and ceilings are highlighted with a sophisticated architectural lighting system that can be programmed to complement your personal theme or extended with your own lighting.
+Lime-washed walls, original timber floors and the magnificent cedar arches and ceilings are highlighted with a sophisticated architectural lighting system that can be programmed to complement your personal theme or extended with your own lighting.